software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
 > Create a new milestone for the second Sprint.
-If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 2".
+If you didn't manage to implement all user stories during the previous Sprint, set the second Sprint's milestone for the unfinished user story and task issues.
 If the Sprint Review brought up implementation improvements or flaws (e.g. bugs), create appropriate issues for the tasks.

 {: .important-title }

 > Exercise 4
 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the Sprint milestone and add the issues to the backlog.

-{: .important-title }

-> ⭐ Bonus exercise
->
-> To practice the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), implement some user stories or tasks in separate feature branches.
-Name the branch based on the feature, for example `add-category` or `list-quizzes-rest-api`.
-Create a separate branch for each feature (don't reuse the branch you created during the previous Sprint).
-For example:
->
-> ```bash
-> # first, make sure that we are on the main branch
-> git checkout main
-> git branch add-category
-> git checkout add-category
-> # time to start coding
-> ```
->
-> Once the implementation in the branch is ready, open a pull request and let some other team member review it.
-Once the reviewer accepts the changes, merge the pull request to the main branch.

 {: .important-title }